Sant'Antioco

-Sant'Antioco (/it/; Santu Antiogu) is a town and municipality on the island of the same name in southwestern Sardinia, in the Province of Sulcis Iglesiente, in the Sulcis subregion.
-With a population of 10,451, the municipality of Sant'Antioco is the island's largest settlement.
-It is also the site of ancient Sulci, considered the second city of Sardinia in antiquity.
+Sant'Antioco (/it/; Santu Antiogu) is a town and comune (municipality) on the island of the same name in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, in the Sulcis subregion.
+With a population of 10,404, Sant'Antioco is the larger of the island's two municipalities.

+It is the site of ancient Sulci, considered the second city of Sardinia in antiquity.